Learn how to make smoked salmon on a Traeger Pellet Grill!

 - Lastly, slice your salmon into about 2 inch portion sized fillets.

-Dry Brine the Salmon
+Brine the Salmon

 - Place the baking dish in the refrigerator for at least 4-6 hours or overnight.

-Rinse, Dry, and Season the Brined Salmon
+Rinse and Dry the Brined Salmon

 - After the salmon is finished brining, take the fillets out of the tray and rinse them off really well under cold running water.